ErinConradMountain/Chat01/DOCUMENTATION.md

 - Users interact with the UI in the browser.
 - The frontend sends requests to backend APIs for chat and dynamic features.
 - The backend processes requests, accesses data sources, and returns responses.
-- Static content (quizzes, knowledge) is loaded directly by the frontend from public data files.
+- Static content (quizzes, knowledge) is loaded directly by the frontend from docs data files.

 This architecture allows for clear separation of concerns, easy customization of data/content, and straightforward extension of features.